Rob--/memoryjs/README.md

 - Reserve/allocate, commit or change regions of memory
 - Pattern scanning
 - Execute a function within a process
+- Hardware breakpoints (find out what accesses/writes to this address etc)

 Functions that this library directly exposes from the WinAPI:
 - [ReadProcessMemory](https://docs.microsoft.com/en-us/windows/desktop/api/memoryapi/nf-memoryapi-readprocessmemory)